NickDevoctomy/SpotifyPlaylistGenerator/README.md

 python run_tests.py --html
 ```

+### Continuous Integration

+This project uses GitHub Actions to automatically run tests on every push to any branch and all pull requests.
+The workflow configuration can be found in `.github/workflows/python-tests.yml`.

+The CI pipeline:
+- Runs on the latest Ubuntu environment
+- Tests with Python 3.11
+- Installs all dependencies
+- Runs the test suite with pytest and generates coverage reports
+- Uploads coverage reports to Codecov

+To manually trigger the workflow, you can use the "Run workflow" button in the Actions tab of the GitHub repository.

 ### Code Coverage
 Code coverage focuses on backend components.
 You can generate and view code coverage reports with: